 Sophie Binet at the head of the CGT, an asset for a union in crisis

 ABeyond the challenge to the pension reform, which has inflated the sails of its radical wing (refineries, chemicals, energy, garbage collectors), the CGT is playing its future in the medium term.
-With the violence of its heartbreaks, its 53e congress, from March 27 to 31 in Clermont-Ferrand, could have resulted in a new bunkerization of the plant.
-However, a dramatic turn of events resulted in a historic change, one hundred and twenty-eight years after its creation in 1895, with the election as Secretary General of Sophie Binet, until then Secretary General of the Union Générale senior engineers and technicians (Ugict).
+With the violence of its heartbreaks, its 53e congress, from March 27 to 31 in Clermont-Ferrand, might have resulted in a new bunkerization of the plant.
+However, a dramatic turn of events resulted in a historic change, one hundred and twenty-eight years following its creation in 1895, with the election as Secretary General of Sophie Binet, until then Secretary General of the Union Générale senior engineers and technicians (Ugict).
 A double revolution: the 41-year-old former principal education adviser is a feminist who will have to change the somewhat macho image of the CGT, and a manager who will have to deal with the still working-class culture of the union.

 For Philippe Martinez, who celebrated his 62nd birthday on 1is April, at the end of an eight-year mandate, the potion is particularly bitter.
 Its activity report was rejected on March 28, by 50.32% of the votes – a first – automatically ruining the chances of its “runner-up”, Marie Buisson, to gain access to the head of the plant.
 To this severe snub was added the election of an activist whom no one had seen coming and whom he had always kept away.